kobolog/gorb/README.md

 ## TODO

-- Add more options for Gorb Pulse: thresholds, HTTP verbs and expected responses, exponential back-offs and so on.
+- Add more options for Gorb Pulse: thresholds, exponential back-offs and so on.
 - Support for IPVS statistics (requires GNL2GO support first).
 - Support for FWMARK & DR virtual services.
 - Add BGP host-route announces, so that multiple GORBs could expose a service on the same IP across the cluster.